The Good Guys (Australian company): Business model

-In September 2016 JB Hi-Fi bought The Good Guys for $870 million.

-In 2022, The Good Guys celebrated 70 years of operating in Australia.
+The company has moved away from its "Pay Less, Pay Cash" slogan, opting for the simple catchphrase "Pay Less Every day".
+The jingle was based on the lyrics from the song "Good Vibrations" by The Beach Boys.

 Community involvement

 In 2010, The Good Guys established The Good Foundation and in partnership with celebrity chef Jamie Oliver and the Queensland state government funded the establishment of the first Australian Ministry of Food centre in Ipswich, west of Brisbane.
 The Foundation aims to encourage and support programs and initiatives that have the potential to improve the health and social welfare of communities across Australia, with particular regard to tackling obesity, poor nutrition and diet by raising awareness of the impact of these issues on the health care system.

 All Good Guys stores contribute a percentage of every online and instore transaction to various community organisations in the local area surrounding the store.
 Each store generally supports more than one organisation and features a token box, where customers are encouraged to vote for their preferred charity by placing a token given with their receipt in a corresponding slot.

 Since joining with JB Hi Fi Group in 2016, The Good Guys have been supporting 12 charities through their Doing Good Workplace Giving program.
 Every dollar donated by team members is matched by The Good Guys, to double the positive impact on the charities and the community.